Search

 In 2020, 38.9 million adults provided unpaid care to an adult family member or friend with health or functional needs.

-In 1999, the U.S. Supreme Court ruled in Olmstead vs. L.C.
+In 1999, the U.S. Supreme Court ruled in Olmstead v.
+L.C. that unjustified institutionalization and segregation of people with disabilities violates the Americans with Disabilities Act.

 Title III of the Older Americans Act (OAA) provides funding for a wide range of long-term services and supports (LTSS), social, and nutritional services.